 Colorado has a specific statute that governs almost all cases where a person is injured because of some dangerous condition on another person’s property.
 It is commonly known as the Premises Liability Act, or PLA for short.
-As a premises liability attorney in Denver, John Fuller is very familiar with the nuances of this act and how it can help his clients recover from an injury caused by no fault of their own.
+As a premises liability attorney in Denver, John Fuller is very familiar with the nuances of this act and how it can help his clients recover from an injury that falls under the PLA.

-Under the PLA, the state legislature set different standards of care for property owners based on the status of the person on the property.
-For example, the duty of care owed to a customer of a business is higher than what would be owed to a trespasser.
+Under the PLA, the state legislature set different standards of care for property owners based on the status of the person on the property who is injured.
+For example, the amount owed to a customer is higher than what would be owed to a trespasser.
 For most cases, people will have the status of “invitee,” a specific legal term usually meaning the parties were mutually interested in transacting some form of business.
-Think of a customer who visits a store.

 An invitee is entitled to a lot for their injury claims in Denver.
-For an invitee, a landowner is responsible for his unreasonable failure to take reasonable steps to protect against a slip and fall accident he or she knows of or should have known of.
-This standard can be manipulated easily by savvy insurance companies to defend almost any claim.
+For an invitee, a landowner is responsible for his unreasonable failure to take reasonable steps to protect against a slip and fall accident they should have been aware of.
+Denver insurance companies can manipulate this easily to defend almost any claim.
 Additionally, most common law defenses, such as comparative negligence, attractive nuisance, failure to keep a proper lookout, are frequently used by insurance companies trying to deny claims.
 Knowledge of typical insurance evasion of their responsibilities in the name of profit only comes from an experienced premises liability lawyer, familiar with Denver statutes.

 If you have been the victim of a slip and fall accident, you may have questions about premises liability and your legal rights.
 Here are some questions that we frequently receive from clients:

-In Denver, premises liability law is the body of law which outlines the legal responsibilities of property owners or possessors when someone is injured while present on the property.
-Property owners may be liable for injuries to others resulting from failure to maintain a safe property or to warn visitors of potentially dangerous property conditions.
+In Denver, premises liability law is the body of law which outlines the legal responsibilities of property owners when someone is injured while present on the property.
+Property owners may be liable for injuries to others resulting from failure to maintain a safe property and/or to warn visitors of potentially dangerous property conditions.

 Premises liability claims are also called slip and fall accidents.
 In Denver, if you are injured while on somebody else’s property, you may be able to file a slip and fall liability injury claim for compensation.
 If the Denver property owner is found to be responsible for your accident, you may receive financial compensation for not only your slip and fall injuries but other expenses related to your Denver accident.

-What situations qualify for a premises liability claim?
+What situations qualify for a premises liability lawsuit?

-One of the most common reasons for filing a premises liability claim is a slip and fall injury.
-Other common situations include those resulting from cracked or elevated sidewalks, missing handrails, inadequate lighting, swimming pools, animal attacks, falling trees, inadequate security, products falling off of store shelves, and dangerous construction sites.
+In Denver, slip and fall accidents come from common situations like those resulting from cracked or elevated sidewalks, missing handrails, inadequate lighting, swimming pools, animal attacks, falling trees, inadequate security, products falling off store shelves and dangerous construction sites.

 What should I do if I have been injured on someone else’s property?

 This may seem obvious, but you should seek medical attention immediately.
-You should maintain detailed written records of all the events and expenses related to your accident and injury.
-It is important when in Denver to contact a qualified slip and fall attorney to find out if you have a valid case against the property owner.
+As possible, try to maintain detailed written records of all the events and expenses related to your accident and injury.
+It is important when in Denver to contact a qualified slip and fall attorney ASAP to find out if you have a valid case against the property owner.

 How long do I have to file a premises liability claim?

 It is virtually impossible to handle a premises liability case without competent legal counsel.
 Almost every PLA case will go into litigation before it gets resolved.
 Do not delay contacting Fuller Law if you are the victim of an injury on someone’s property.
 Often there is video surveillance of falls that only will be preserved for a short period of time if an attorney is not involved in representing your interests.
-If you have had an accident similar to any of these situations, contact John Fuller. a premises liability lawyer in Denver can help you receive the compensation for your slip and fall accident.
+If you have had an accident similar to any of these situations, contact John Fuller.
+A slip and fall attorney in Denver can help you receive the compensation for your slip and fall accident.
 Fuller Law will go above and beyond to gather the evidence and navigate everything else associated with a premises liability claim.